-Even one case of DCM as a result of diet or nutrition would be one too many, and pet food makers are committed to working toward understanding any potential relationship nutrition.
+FDA stated on September 29 that "what we at CVM have learned since these cases first stated coming to our attention is that DCM is a scientifically complex, multifaceted issued."
+Even one case of DCM as a result of diet or nutrition would be one too many, and pet food makers have remained committed to working toward understanding any potential relationship nutrition.
 Research indicates there are up to 89 million dogs in households in the United States.
-The approximately 500 submitted reports of DCM in dogs (as of September 2020) suggest that, if nutrition is a factor, there may be multiple elements involved, including overall diet, dog physiology, underlying conditions, genetics and breeding.
+The current number of submitted reports of DCM in dogs (as of September 2020) suggests that, if diet is a factor, there may be multiple elements involved, including dog physiology, underlying conditions, genetics and breeding.